MR901/posts/_posts/2025-09-02-github-pages-setup-build-deploy-cleanup.rst

 ----------------------------------------------

 **Situation**
   Your site lives under a subdirectory in a monorepo (e.g., ``apps/docs``).

 **Goal**
   Build from a subdirectory and upload only that output folder as the Pages artifact.

+**Tasks**
+  1. Configure the workflow to use the subdirectory as working directory
+  2. Build the site from the subdirectory
+  3. Upload only the built output from that subdirectory

 **Actions**